-- We have a SEMH Base and SEMH Mentor, who works across all classes with children identified as having a social, emotional or mental health need.
-The SEMH Mentor runs individual and small group sessions, tailored to suit the needs of the children. - We provide pastoral care for our children. - Our behaviour management in school is based on encouraging pupils to make positive decisions and good behavioural choices (See Anti-Bullying Policy). - We complete risk assessments and then take action to ensure the safety and inclusion of all children, whenever possible, in all activities. - We put in place short term support for a child with a specific emotional need, for example bereavement or separation -'Rainbow Group'. - We seek the advice and support of outside agencies, including the school nurse, Educational Psychologist and the Children and Young People's Service (CYPS). - We also have a Family Liaison Officer, to support children and their families. - We run Lego based therapy groups. - We have daily mindfulness activities.
+• We have a SEMH Base and SEMH Mentors, who work across all classes with children identified as having a social, emotional or mental health need.
+The

+SEMH Mentor runs individual and small group sessions, tailored to suit the needs of the children.

+- We provide pastoral care for our children. - Our behaviour management in school is based on encouraging pupils to make positive decisions and good behavioural choices (See Anti-Bullying Policy). - We complete risk assessments and then take action to ensure the safety and inclusion of all children, whenever possible, in all activities. - We put in place short term support for a child with a specific emotional need, for example bereavement or separation 'Rainbow Group'. - We seek the advice and support of outside agencies, including the school nurse, Educational Psychologist and the Children and Young People's Service (CYPS). - We also have a Family Liaison Officer, to support children and their families. - We have daily mindfulness activities.